Last Updated 8/18/22

 In 2021, HRC launched a new study, in conjunction with Community Marketing Insights (CMI), with efforts funded by the Rockefeller Foundation.

 Approximately 1,700 LGBTQ+ adults were enrolled and surveyed up to three times (baseline/July 2021; wave 2/February 2022; wave 3/May 2022) in order to capture the changing economic and health impacts of the pandemic on the lives and well-being of LGBTQ+ adult.
-Research revealed that LGBTQ+ adults were significantly more likely than the general population to have been fully vaccinated against COVID-19, as well as were significantly more likely to have received at least one booster shot.
+The survey findings revelead that LGBTQ+ adults were significantly more likely than the general population to have been fully vaccinated against COVID-19 with a supermajority (79%) reporting they had received a COVID-19 booster vaccination, as well as being significantly more likely to have received at least one booster shot.
+However, LGBTQ+ adults may have been more likely to get COVID-19 compared to all adults in the United States.

 Image: